No matter the path there is always beauty to be found. God is already there, He knows where you are.

 My husband takes on adventure like it’s in his bones to explore, find beauty and not have a care.
 I think it is in his bones and yours and mine too.
-For some of us it’s buried a little deeper and we have to let go of our sense of control or the fear of not knowing what is happening next to enjoy the ride.
+For some of us it’s buried a little deeper and we have to let go of our sense of control, or the fear of not knowing what is happening next to enjoy the ride.

 “You chart the path ahead of me and tell me where to stop and rest” (Psalm 139:3).

-I don’t know your view or the path you are journeying on, but I promise you there is always beauty to be found!
+I don’t know your view, or the path you are journeying on, but I promise you there is always beauty to be found!
 God charts our path, he’s there before we arrive, therefore beauty awaits us.

 Keeping our eyes on the road, following the path set before us, following the God who is ordering our steps – keeps us grounded.

 “Every moment you know where I am.
 You know what I am going to say even before I say it, Lord.
 You both precede and follow me.
 You place your hand of blessing on my head” (Psalm 139:3-5).
-He’s got me and he’s got you, my friend.

-“I don’t have to know where things are going; I don’t have to know the destination; I just have to trust the path.” from “Looking for Lovely” by Annie F. Downs
+“I don’t have to know where things are going; I don’t have to know the destination; I just have to trust the path.” – Annie F. Downs, from her book Looking for Lovely

 “Go and celebrate with a feast of rich foods and sweet drinks, and share gifts of food with people who have nothing prepared.
 This is a sacred day before our Lord.
 Don’t be dejected and sad, for the joy of the LORD is your strength” (Nehemiah 8-10).

 “Take delight in the LORD, and he will give you the desires of your heart” (Psalms 37:4).

-Immediately I thought of Nehemiah 8: 10: “The joy of the LORD is your strength.”
-Ah, yes, now it made sense.
-The enemy of my soul wasn’t simply out to make me have a bad day.
-Instead, he was trying to do something far more sinister: make me ineffective in the kingdom.
+“Ah, yes, now it made sense.
+The enemy of my soul isn’t simply out to make me have a bad day.
+He is trying to do something far more sinister: make me ineffective in the kingdom.
 Weaken my faith.
 Quiet my voice.
-Make sure I cower in fear rather than stand in holy confidence.” from “Fiercehearted: Live Fully, Love Bravely” by Holley Gerth
+Make sure I cower in fear rather than stand in holy confidence.” – Holley Gerth, Fiercehearted: Live Fully, Love Bravely

 If the path you’re on is a bit shaky.
 If you are unsure of where you are headed, welcome to the scenic route!

 I’m so thankful for this journey with you my friend.
-I can’t imagine going through the boot camp of life without you.
+I can’t imagine going through the boot camp of life alone.
 I’m cheering you on today!